itzg/docker-minecraft-server/README.md

 > NOTE: you may need to lower the memory allocation, such as `-e MEMORY=750m`

 > If experiencing issues such as "sleep: cannot read realtime clock: Operation not permitted", ensure `libseccomp` is up to date on your host.
 In some cases adding `:Z` flag to the `/data` mount may be needed, [but use cautiously](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label).

+## Mitigated Log4jShell Vulnerability

+**Please ensure you have pulled the latest image** since [all official mitigations](https://www.minecraft.net/en-us/article/important-message--security-vulnerability-java-edition) are automatically applied by the container startup process.

 ## Contributing